WelerM/PHP-MVC-CRUD-Login-System/README.md

-# A PHP web application with MVC standard (Login, SQL)
+# A PHP web application with MVC pattern

 Desription ( current on development )